On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

 \section{The Banach case: results}

-In the upcoming Section \ref{ss:4.1} we will show that the De Giorgi's estimate previously proved in \cite[Lemma 6.1]{MiRoSa13NADN} in the radially differentiable case, in fact improves to an equality.
-Then, in Sec.\ \ref{ss:4.2} we will drop the radial differentiabiilty condition and extend the validity of De Giorgi's estimate to general dissipation potentials.
+In the upcoming Section \ref{ss:4.1} we will show that the De Giorgi estimate previously proved in \cite[Lemma 6.1]{MiRoSa13NADN} in the radially differentiable case, in fact improves to an equality.
+Section \ref{ss:regularity-added} will address the regularity of the variational interpolant.
+Then, in Sec.\ \ref{ss:4.2} we will drop the radial differentiabiilty condition and extend the validity of the De Giorgi estimate to general dissipation potentials.